 An original Penn Station eagle at 7th Avenue and 31st Street

 When the original Pennsylvania Station was demolished in 1963, much of the once glorious station was dumped into the Meadowlands in New Jersey.
-The 22 eagles of the station facade have remained an object of fascination, with at least 16 whole eagles still exist scattered around the country.
+The 22 eagles of the station facade have remained an object of fascination, with at least 18 whole eagles that still exist scattered around the country.
 Here, we showcase where those noble creatures have come to roost since the loss of the original Penn Station.

 2 Eagles are still located at Penn Station